 By various authors

-When we publish this, the world has more than 4 million official cases of COVID-19 confirmed.
-More than 278,000 lost their lives and 28% of that was in the United States.
-In Europe, where we are based, it’s not over yet, but we are starting to unconfine phase by phase and that makes our eyes sparkle again.
+When we update this, the world has more than 121 million official cases of COVID-19 confirmed.
+More than 2,6 million people have lost their lives and the vaccines are finally being shot all over the world, although in an unequal way.
 So, where will we travel to when we can?
 We asked that question to travel bloggers.
 Spain, Sardinia, Israel, New York and so much more were included in the first part of this collab.
 Now 11 bloggers share their wishes to visiting (or revisiting) other amazing destinations.

 Wild Atlantic Way, Ireland, for adventure and Northern Lights